-Canadian OwnersFollow the Maintenance Schedule for Severe Conditions.
+Follow the Maintenance Schedule for Severe Conditions.

-#: See information on maintenance and emissions warranty, last column, page 147.
+: See information on maintenance and emissions warranty, last column, page 153.
 Service at the indicated distance or time, whichever comes first.
 Do the items in A, B, C as required for each distance/time interval.
-Follow this schedule if the severe driving conditions described in the Severe Conditions Schedule on the next page do not apply.
+U.S. Owners - Refer to page 148 to determine which schedule to use.
 Canadian owners: Follow the schedule for Severe Conditions.